Leafwing-Studios/meta-ddd/docs/project-docs/guidebook/metadata.md

 - Changing `experiencePerLevel` field adjusts the overall pacing for character advancement, without any other changes needed. `experiencePerLevel` can accept any value between 1 and `UNSIGNED_INT_MAX`, inclusive.

 </div>

+### Metadata
+Metadata for the metadata documentation system

+#### Key Uncertainties
+- What additional metadata do proposals need?
+(Special tasks or Refreshes called for on acceptance, Help needed, Justifications?, others?)
+- Often, when writing out key uncertainties, they have a few obvious paths forward to investigate.
+How should these paths be documented?
+(In key uncertainties in parenthesis, on the proposal's stub)
+- Should key uncertainties have UUIDs for reference in external systems (and in proposals)?
+How would we go about this scalably?
+- How do we ensure visibility for inherited properties?

+#### Design Constraints
+- Cannot require an external system

+#### Required Properties
+- Must be able to easily list per system, and globally
+- Must be able to contain all design information that the team may need to reference back to

+#### Desired Properties
+- Shorter is better.
+Remember, low overhead
+- Same framework for global and system-specific metadata

+#### Tolerances
+- Does not require rigorously defined differences between metadata categories
+- Assumes expansion/detraction from the metadata fields list will be infrequent (as it is a costly operation)
+- Works with systems at nearly any level of abstraction
+- A system and its metadata can be defined in either order